Anthony-Andrews/STL-Viewer/README.md

 # Future Feature List:
   Reaction buttons to control persepective for STL preview, image size, & color.
-  Support for OBJ, STP and othe 3d-file formats.
+  Support for OBJ, STP and more.
   Support for animated previews (GIFs)
   Slash command to change preview image size.
   Generally increasing effeciency and speed.